alan-turing-institute/data-safe-haven/docs/DSG-user-documentation.md

 ### Section 4.8: Creating and presenting the report-out slides for Friday

-If you are in one of the Tier 2 level challenges:
 To create the presentation slides, go to the `Presentation server` on the Work Resources list and then open the Open Office icon on the Windows desktop.
 An example template is provided for you in the windows Azure environment (shared drive).